ashokchandru/ashokchandru.github.io/index.md

 ## _Welcome to my GitHub page!_
 _Hi, thank you for visiting my profile page.
 I am a senior technical writing working in software industry.
 I am passionate about writing and about the tech industry.
 I enjoy driving and photography.
 I am a part-time organic farmer.
-Here is a little background of my professional experience:_
+Here is a little background on my professional experience:_

 _Check out my [Linkedin profile](https://www.linkedin.com/in/ashokchandru/)_ \